-- 9,500 endangered green sea turtles are living in captivity in the Cayman Islands, crushed together, diseased and bred for meat.
+- Around 5000 endangered green sea turtles are living in captivity in the Cayman Islands, crushed together, diseased, bred for meat and tourist entertainment.

-- The Cayman Turtle Farm must become a proper sea turtle rehabilitation and release facility, to protect the green sea turtles in its care.
+- The Cayman Turtle Centre must become a proper sea turtle rehabilitation and release facility, to protect the green sea turtles in its care.

 What we're doing